sap-tutorials/Tutorials/tutorials/cp-starter-isuite-onboard-subscribe/cp-starter-isuite-onboard-subscribe.md

 ## SAP Integration Suite
 SAP Integration Suite combines the integration capabilities such as Cloud Integration (Process Integration), API Management, Integration Advisor, Trading Partner Management, Integration Assessment, and Open Connectors into a cohesive and simplified toolkit for enterprise integrations.
 To provide a comprehensive integration experience, these services are not available separately, but only as part of the Integration Suite.

+## Remember
+This tutorial is applicable only if you want to set up SAP Integration Suite for the use case covered in the mission [Request Product Details with an Integration Scenario](https://developers.sap.com/mission.cp-starter-integration-cpi.html).
+If you like to do a general set up of SAP Integration Suite or cover other use cases, then the steps mentioned here might not be exactly applicable.
+For general set up, refer to [Subscribing and Configuring Initial Access to SAP Integration Suite](https://help.sap.com/docs/integration-suite/sap-integration-suite/subscribing-to-integration-suite) and [Activating and Managing Capabilities](https://help.sap.com/docs/integration-suite/sap-integration-suite/activating-and-managing-capabilities).

 ## Intro
 The Integration Suite includes all integration capabilities in simple service plans.
 To know more on these plans, see [Integration Suite](https://discovery-center.cloud.sap/#/serviceCatalog/integration-suite/?region=all&tab=service_plan) service catalog.

-This part of the series lets you experience few capabilities offered by SAP Integration Suite.
+This part of the mission lets you experience few capabilities offered by SAP Integration Suite.
 For the complete mission, see [Request Product Details with an Integration Scenario](mission.cp-starter-integration-cpi).

 > **IMPORTANT**: Trial accounts are not intended for productive usage or team development.
 If you're using Integration Suite from a production account for your proof of concepts or real-time business cases, refer to the [product documentation](https://help.sap.com/viewer/51ab953548be4459bfe8539ecaeee98d/sap.cp.integration.suite/en-US/3dcf507f92f54597bc203600bf8f94c5.html) on SAP Help Portal for step-by-step explanation of the initial set up and further information.